top of page

 Our grief support programming includes grief support groups, daylong bereavement retreats, or pairing with a Friend in Grief Volunteer.

-The Grief Support Group is offered a few times a year and follows an eight-week curriculum.
-Our day-long retreats are a one-day event and offered quarterly.
+The Grief Support Group is offered a few times a year and follows a 6 to 8-week curriculum.
+Our day-long retreats are offered quarterly.
 In both cases, we provide a comfortable, confidential setting for those who have suffered the loss of a loved one and want to feel supported by others in a similar situation.

-You may also wish to be paired with a Friend in Grief Volunteer, who will provide weekly social and emotional support during your grief journey.
+You may also wish to be paired with a Friend in Grief Volunteer, who can provide weekly social and emotional support.

 Contact us if you we can assist you in any of these ways.